 Stuffing can easily be a hugely unhealthy addition to the Thanksgiving table, but this recipe redeems itself in more ways than one.
 In this healthier version, we swapped out boring ol’ white bread for whole wheat and pork sausage for turkey.
 Then we threw in kale, leeks, and butternut squash, just for good measure.

-1 lb.
-Italian turkey sausage, casings removed (omit for vegetarian)
+- 1 pound Italian turkey sausage, casings removed (omit for vegetarian)

-1. Preheat the stove to 350 and grease two small or one large casserole dish with 1 tablespoon of the olive oil.
+- Preheat oven to 350 degrees and grease two small or one large casserole dish with 1 tablespoon olive oil.

-2. In a large pot, warm 1 tablespoon of the olive oil over medium heat.
-Add the sausage.
-Cook until browned, breaking up the meat with a wooden spoon.
+- In a large pot, warm 1 tablespoon olive oil over medium heat.
+Add sausage, if using.
+Cook until browned, breaking up meat with a wooden spoon.

-3. Add the butternut squash, leeks, salt and pepper.
-Cook until the leeks are soft, stirring occasionally.
-Add the kale, cover and cook 4-5 minutes or until wilted.
+- Add butternut squash, leeks, salt, and pepper.
+Cook until leeks are soft, stirring occasionally.
+Add kale, cover, and cook 4 to 5 minutes or until wilted.

-4. Add the bread, remaining olive oil and toss to distribute oil.
-Whisk the egg and chicken broth together in a separate bowl, and then add to the pop.
-Toss the bread mixture around to coat and cook about a minute, until the liquid is absorbed.
+- Add bread and remaining 3 tablespoons olive oil, and toss to distribute oil.
+Whisk egg and chicken broth together in a separate bowl, and then add to pot.
+Toss bread mixture around to coat and cook for about a minute, until liquid is absorbed.

-5. Add the stuffing to the prepared dishes and cook for 40 minutes or until lightly browned.
+- Add stuffing to prepared casserole dish(es) and bake for 40 minutes or until lightly browned.